Consistent123: One Image to Highly Consistent 3D Asset Using Case-Aware Diffusion Priors: Methodology

 \subsection{Optimization Boundary Judgement}

 The optimization process illustrated in Fig~\ref{observation} demonstrates the efficiency of 3D structural priors in capturing the shape of object, and the 3D priors play a crucial role mainly in the initial stage of reconstruction.
 To ensure the comprehensive recovery of the object's shape as depicted in the image, we establish a structural initialization stage, namely stage 1, where only 3D structural priors guide the optimization.
-The loss of 3D prior is expressed as follows:
+The guidance of the 3D prior can be expressed as the gradient which is used to update the parameter $\theta$:

-where $t$ denotes the training timestep, $\textbf{z}$ represents the latent variable generated through the encoding of the image $\textbf{I}$, $R$ and $T$ mean the positional coordinate parameters of the camera.
+where $t$ denotes the training timestep, $\textbf{z}$ represents the latent variable generated through the encoding of the image $\textbf{I}$, $R$ and $T$ mean the rotation and translation parameters of the camera.
 The function $w(t)$ corresponds to a weighting function, while $\epsilon_\phi$ and $\epsilon$ respectively denote the noise prediction value generated by the U-Net component of the 2D diffusion model and the ground truth noise.
 During stage 1, 2D priors are deliberately excluded, effectively mitigating the multi-face issue.
 The output of this stage is 3D content with high-quality structure, yet it significantly lags in terms of texture fidelity compared to the image representation.
 That's mainly because of the deficiency of texture information, which is primarily driven by 2D priors.

 Consequently, we embed a case-aware CLIP-based detection mechanism within stage 1 to determine whether the shape of the current 3D content has been accurately reconstructed.
 If so, a transition is made to stage 2, with 2D priors introduced gradually.
 During the first-stage training, we conduct boundary judgement at specific iterations.
 Specifically, we periodically perform detection at intervals of $ h $ iterations, set to 20 in our experiments.
-For each detection step $ k $, we render the current 3D content from different viewpoints, resulting in $M$ images, and then calculate the average similarity score between these images and textual descriptions using the CLIP model:
+For each detection step $ k $, we render the current 3D content from different viewpoints, and then calculate the average similarity score between these rendered images and textual descriptions using CLIP:

 where $ y $ is the description of the reference image, and $ v $ is a rendering perspective belonging to sample views set $ V $. $ \varepsilon _{CLIP} $ is a CLIP image encoder and $ \varphi _{CLIP} $ is a CLIP text encoder.
 To determine whether the shape of the current 3D content has been adequately recovered, we compute the moving average of changing rate of $ \mathcal{S}_{CLIP} $: